QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 ```

 `Stata` is similar to `numpy` in that it is very specific about how it saves `data` in memory in
 accordance with specified `types`.

-We tried to send through a list of `datetime` objects from
+In the code above we tried to send through a list of `datetime` objects from
-`pandas` and `stata` doesn't know how to represent this data in the `stata dataset`.
+`pandas` and the `stata function interface` doesn't know how to represent
+this data in the `stata dataset`.

 ```stata
 python